 He then taught at Aalborg University (Denmark), where he developed the first definitions for experience design and generative design, published in an article series by the Danish Designers Association.

-Mario was appointed CEO at Qatar Foundation in Doha, where he worked with a range of prominent international architects to lay the groundwork for the architectural design of the sustainable urban renewal of Doha.
+In 2008, Mario was appointed CEO at Qatar Foundation in Doha, where he worked with a range of prominent international architects to develop Design Zone, the visionary urban blueprint for a zero-emission energy, water and food-independent community for desert climates, and lay the groundwork for the architectural design of the sustainable urban renewal of Doha.

-Mario conducted workshops at institutions such as the PDMA (Product Development and Management Association, London), Hong Kong Design Centre (Hong Kong), Qatar Foundation (Doha) and German Design Council, gave keynotes at congresses such as Innotown (Norway), the Era 05 World Design Congress (Denmark), the International Council of Design Week, the European Academy of Design Conference (Rome) and DNA Paris Design Awards 2019, and gave lectures at leading universities including London Business School (London), University for the Creative Arts, Sapienza University (Rome), Bosphorus University (Istanbul) and Tsinghua University (Beijing).
+Mario conducted workshops at institutions such as the PDMA (Product Development and Management Association, London), Hong Kong Design Centre (Hong Kong), Qatar Foundation (Doha) and German Design Council, gave keynotes at Innotown (Norway), the Era 05 World Design Congress (Denmark), the International Council of Design Week, the European Academy of Design Conference (Rome), Vienna Art Week 2018 and the DNA Paris Design Conference 2019, and gave lectures at leading universities including London Business School (London), University for the Creative Arts, Sapienza University (Rome), Bosphorus University (Istanbul) and Tsinghua University (Beijing).
+He was a member of the Industrial Designers Society of America and the Design Management Institute, and a fellow of the Royal Society of Arts.
 He is a friend of the Innovation Leadership Forum and a member of the jury at the DNA Paris Design Awards 2020.

 Among his theoretical contributions to design, innovation and strategy are the cultural analysis framework for branding and design (Design Management Review, 2001), metaphors of brand management and touch-points for brands (Identico, 2005), the concurrence of design integration and economic development stages (Danish Design Center, 2005), the first definitions of experience design and consumers as co-creators (Danish Designers, 2007) and the analysis framework for transformations, territories, frames and uses in the Digital (The Design Journal, 2017).